Joining the Lab

 There are many opportunities for undergraduate students to work in the lab on a variety of projects.
 Most of the time will be spent working on original research projects, including building databases, analyzing data, and/or writing text.
 Students interested in developing their quantitative skills and applying this knowledge to questions in primatology are especially welcome.
 Students can work in the lab for university credit.
 Work-study students are also welcome.
 In addition, students in the College of Social and Behaviorial Sciences have several opportunities for scholarships.

 Graduate students in the Anthropology Department are primarily funded through teaching assistantships.
 In addition, I strongly suggest potential graduate students to apply for external funding.
 One of the most prestigious and well-funded programs is the National Science Foundation Graduate Research Fellowship Program.
 This provides a $32000/year stipend for three years of graduate school.
 Your first application to the program can occur during your senior year of college.
 The Environmental Protection Agency offers the STAR Graduate Fellowship that includes a $27000/year stipend for two years in a masters program or three years in a doctoral program.
 Students can focus on environmental research as well as other fields including social anthropology and decision sciences.
-Other programs focus primarily on members of under-represented populations in the sciences, including Ford Fellowships, Microsoft’s Graduate Women's Scholarship Program, American Association of University Women Dissertation Fellowship, and the P.E.O.
+Other programs focus primarily on members of under-represented populations in the sciences, including the Gilliam Fellowships for Advanced Study, Ford Fellowships, Microsoft’s Graduate Women's Scholarship Program, American Association of University Women Dissertation Fellowship, and the P.E.O.
 Scholar Awards.
 Also, fellowships are available for international students that are not US citizens but would like to enroll in a US graduate program, e.g. American Association of University Women International Fellowships.

 Also, check out this useful advice: "So you want to go to grad school?"